 While any contact with Menla can help, real health is knowing in our heart that we each are Menla.
 One step at a time, we can all do this.
 Practice makes our inborn, natural healing path shine.

-- For a process overview, please see the Get Help Now stream
+- For a process overview, you might find the A Path to Healing stream under the Get Help Now menu helpful.

-- While not needed in order to do this practice, if you are curious for more on the Buddhist path that supports this practice, see The Heart Sutra, the Jewel Ornament of Liberation and Sitting Meditation as on the audio program.
+- While not needed in order to do this practice, if you are curious for more on the Buddhist path that supports this practice, you can visit The Heart Sutra, The Jewel Ornament of Liberation on this site, and Sitting Meditation as on the audio program.

 - The Five Wisdoms highlight basic modes of daily life wisdom, inspiration and wakeful activity.